MECH307 - DESIGN PROJECT

 You are allowed to use circuits and code you find on the Internet or in other books, but make sure you have a full understanding of what the code or circuit does.
 You should also "add value" to what you use by incorporating it into your system creatively and effectively.
 Also, make sure you cite in your report any sources of any code or circuits you use.

 NOTE - the choice of your project concept could have a large impact on the grade you receive; so please evaluate your alternative concepts carefully, based on the grading criteria below.

 Each group must present the following over the course of the project:

-of these is described in detail below.
-See the syllabus
+Each of these is described in detail below.
+See the syllabus for due dates.

 We expect each group to be creative in coming up with a unique "device" that performs some useful function.
 Past project and alternative ideas can be found at mechatronics.colostate.edu/projects.html.
 Please choose an "appropriate" project concept, and avoid project ideas involving alcohol or drugs, weapons, anything illegal, explosives or fire, anything dangerous (e.g., electrocution or finger loss possible), etc.